willauld/lpsimplex/README.md

 # lpsimplex

 This is a port of the python scipy LP simplex routines.
-It is intended to be a resonable implementation for 'real projects;' that is not just for educational purposes.
+It is intended to be a reasonable implementation for 'real projects;' that is not just for educational purposes.

 ## Getting Started